-Deployment team will prepare the training plan, training material, training schedule and training communication (for all major releases).
-Before the deployment they will ensure that the users, relevant support teams and other concerned stakeholders are appropriately trained.
+A readiness assessment for the deployment group will be done to check for issues and risks in delivering the current release that may affect the deployment.
+For all non-major Releases, the Delivery Manager will give Go/ No-Go decision regarding the releases.
+The deployment team will prepare the training plan, training material, training schedule, and training communication (for all major releases).
+Before the deployment, they will ensure that the users, relevant support teams, and other concerned stakeholders are appropriately trained.

 Step 11: Initiate backup

-Release Manager will coordinate and ensure that the backup is taken for the current release.
-This is to ensure that rollback to previous baseline is possible in case the deployment of the release fails.
+The Release Manager will coordinate and ensure that the backup is taken for the current release.
+This is to ensure that rollback to the previous baseline is possible if the deployment of the release fails.

 Step 12: Deploy release as per plan

-Release is deployed in the environment as per the deployment plan.
-Release Manager broadcasts the down-time related information wherever necessary in advance.
+The release is deployed in the environment as per the deployment plan.
+Release Manager broadcasts the downtime-related information wherever necessary in advance.

 Step 13: Test Deployment

-Success of the deployment is tested during this activity.
-Health check will be conducted by the Release Manager in coordination with the deployment team to verify the success of deployment.
+The success of the deployment is tested during this activity.
+The Release Manager will conduct the health check in coordination with the deployment team to verify the success of the deployment.